josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-month-in-review-october.md

 !!! note

     My first "month-in-review" post!
-(Ignore that this is being posted two weeks after the end of October).
+Ignore that this is being posted two weeks after the end of October😅

 ## Finished reading "The Art of Letting Go"